jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab3.1/README.md

-# Lab3 - Security & Permissions
+# Lab5 - Browsing & Searching

 ## Prerequisites

-The 'Developer1' and 'ReleaseEngineer1' users from the previous lab.
+The Docker repositories and image created in the previous labs.

-## Create a Project and assign members
+## Browse

-### Step1 - Create a Project
+### Step1 - Browsing Through the UI

-- Navigate to the Administration module and click on 'Projects'.
+- Navigate to the Application module and click on 'Artifactory' -> 'Packages'.
-- Click on the plus sign and create a new project - 'Docker Project'.
-- Add 'ReleaseEngineer1' as the project's admin.
+- In the top search bar, brwose packages and filter by repository type - docker.
-- Assign the docker repositories to the project.
+- Locate the sample docker image you've pushed to artifactory.
-- Set a storage quota and save.

   **ADD SCREENSOHTS**

-### Step2 - Assign Roles & Members
+### Step2 - Assign Custom Properties

-- Click on 'Identity and Access' -> 'Roles'.
+- Navigate to the Application module and click on 'Artifactory' -> 'Artifacts'.
-- Click on the plus sign and create a new role - 'Custom Developer'.
-- Navigate to 'Members' and click on the plus sign to add 'Developer1'.
+- Filter by repository type - docker, and click on the docker package you've pushed, in the latest version.
-- Assign the proper role for it.
+- In the 'properties' tab, add a new property: 'deployement' : 'test'.

 **ADD SCREENSOHTS**

+### Step3 - Search by Custom Properties

+- In the top search bar, choose 'artifacts' and filter by the custom property you've just inserted - 'deployment' : 'test'.

+**ADD SCREENSOHTS**

-### Step3 - Inspect the Project
+### Step4 - Srearch Properties With the REST API

-- Click on the project selector and select your project.
-- Inspect your view and the resources assigned to the project.
+- Use cURL or any other HTTP client to search for the atrifact that you've modified:

+`curl -u ${user}:${password} -X GET https://platform-us.staging.gcp.devopsacc.team/artifactory/api/search/prop?deployment=test`

 **ADD SCREENSOHTS**